WHAT MOTIVATES US.

 -

-Humility is s a posture of receiving one’s life as gift, and from that posture of gratitude, giving yourself to others so that justice and mercy can flourish.
+Humility is s a posture of receiving one’s life as a gift.
+From that posture of gratitude, we seek to give ourselves to others so that justice and mercy can flourish.

 -

-We live humbly by standing with everyone, especially the vulnerable, as image-bearers whose rights inform our conduct.
-It resists paternalism, listens and learns.
+We live humbly by standing with all people, especially the vulnerable, as image-bearers whose rights inform our conduct.
+We believe attention, listening and learning are humility’s hallmarks.